- Research News

 All students majoring in computer science (in either college) may take advantage of the student job and internship postings offered through Cornell.
 In addition, there are services offered which include: resume books sent to companies, on-campus interviews (which can lead to plant trips), Cornell Career Services and Handshake, a web-based system that Cornell Career Services uses to bring you career-related information, job and internship postings (including on-campus recruiting), alumni mentor contacts, and more. ), and summer employment announcements.

 All CS students, including those in A&S, have access to on-campus recruiting for full-time, Co-op, and internship positions in both Barnes Hall and Engineering.
 Assistance with preparation for recruiting (resume critiques and mock interviews) as well as general job search advising can be obtained in both college offices.
 Additional services include career exploration resources and advising as well as alumni mentoring and job shadowing.

-Additional reports and salary charts provided by ECCS can be viewed athttp://www.engineering.cornell.edu/student-services/engineering-coop-career-services/statistics/Post-Graduate-Reports.cfm.
+Additional reports and salary charts provided by CECC can be viewed at https://www.engineering.cornell.edu/industry-partners/enrollment-statistics-post-graduate-data-and-key-stats/post-graduate-survey-and.